Basile-Paoli/goTetris/README.md

 # goTetris
 A modern Tetris game written in Go.

+## Code

+This project uses the ebiten library as a game engine.
+The update loop is divided between  :
+- the update function (in the update.go file) which handles the game logic
+- the draw function (in the draw.go file) which displays the game content

 ## Features

 This game includes most of the modern features of a Tetris game, including: